joseph-fantuzzi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used when returning the nested function within the personalDice function.
+I can tell because this nested function accesses the name parameter from the personalDice outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  Calling dansRoll the first time will log 'Dan rolled a (randomNum)'.
+The second time dansRoll is called will do the same thing but the randomNum might be different.
+Logging 'Dan rolled a ...' will always be the same for both invokes, but the random number at the end of the statement could be different.

 c.
 What is the lexical scope of `newRoll`?

+  The lexical scope of 'newRoll' is the nested function within the personalDice function.

 ### Task 3 - Stretch Goals